Written by Joanne Tattersall

 Dizziness and fainting

-Electrolyte imbalances (for example low potassium)
+Electrolyte imbalances (e.g. low potassium)

 Anaemia (low iron levels)